tobybrowne/ES-synth-starter/README.md

 ### CAN_RX_ISR
 This is an interrupt that runs whenever the device receives a CAN message.
 It takes the message and stores it in a global thread safe queue, for further processing in another module.
 This interrupt is intentionally kept as small as possible to minimise disruptions to the scheduler.

 The execution time of this interrupt will always be the same, as it is only called when there is a packet to process.
-Therefore, by filling the RX buffer with packets to process, we can easily find the execution time of this interrupt to be Xμs.
+Therefore, by filling the RX buffer with packets to process, we can easily find the execution time of this interrupt to be 11μs.

 The MII of this process is slightly harder to define, as it would usually depend upon the rate at which other boards transmit CAN messages.
-The absolute MII would likely be  EITHER THE MAX CAN RX RATE OR THE TIME OF THIS PROCESS, FIGURE IT OUT, WHICH IS SMALLER!
+The absolute MII would likely be  the minimum possible period between CAN message.
+For our setup this is about 960μs.

 ### ReceiveCanTask
 This is an RTOS task which processes the CAN messages placed in the global RX queue by CAN_RX_ISR.
 This system has 3 types of CAN messages, each distinguished by their first byte: